Buket12345/climbing-ifsc-dsa210/README.md

 -Subgroup analysis by gender using both Pearson and Spearman correlations

-### The following machine learning models were used:
+## The following machine learning models were used:

 - Linear regression to model average country-season rank
 - Logistic regression to classify top performing country-seasons

-## The Machine Learning Approach
+## The Machine Learning Approach Explained

 Supervised machine learning models were applied at the country-season level.